 Health Indicator Report of Homicide

-From 2016 to 2020, the Utah age-adjusted homicide rate was 2.57 per 100,000 persons.
-This is an average of 80 homicides per year.
-Although Utah has one of the lowest age-adjusted homicide rates in the U.S., infants (less than 1 year of age) have the highest homicide rates compared to other age groups in Utah.
+From 2017 to 2021, the Utah age-adjusted homicide rate was 2.59 per 100,000 persons.
+This is an average of 83 homicides per year.
+Although Utah has one of the lowest age-adjusted homicide rates in the U.S., infants younger than 1 year of age have the highest homicide rates compared to other age groups in Utah.
 Death by homicide takes an enormous toll on the mental and physical well-being of family members, friends, neighbors, and co-workers of the victim.
 The trauma, grief, and bereavement experienced by these individuals have long-lasting impacts that affect many aspects of their lives.

 Homicide by sex and year, Utah and U.S., Utah 2000-2021 and U.S. 2000-2020